 Finally, you’ll want to avoid any water that’s green with algae and instead opt for water that is clean.
 Unfortunately, it’s chlorine that often does that cleaning, so you’ll need to find a very delicate balance between pool water that’s chlorine-free enough to be safe to drink but algae-free enough as well.

-Did this article help you answer the question ?
+Did this article help you answer the question can you drink pool water?
 Let us know in the comments below!